MansiLad/CS546-FinalProject-F22/README.md

 # House Rentals
-this is a project for CS 546 Web programming Fall-2022
+This is a project for CS 546 Web programming Fall-2022

-#Introduction:
+# Introduction:
 As students, we greatly benefit when are able to find the desired apartments within our budget.
 Thereafter, it becomes convenient for us to find the desired homes just on the site and request a home tour at our convenience.
 The project is done using NodeJS, we are using MongoDB to store our data and also used a S3 bucket to save the images.